 I had to add my vintage sled and skiers sign to complete the ski lodge/woodland feel of this display.

-I hope you enjoyed my mini tour of the entryway of my home with my buffalo plaid Christmas forest!
+I hope you enjoyed my mini-tour of the entryway of my home with my buffalo plaid Christmas forest!
 Here’s how you can get your hands on some of Oriental Tradings great products!

 Oriental Trading has an extensive variety of party supplies and home decor for every occasion and holiday.
 Their new website is a must-see.
 Plus everything is shipped fast right to your door.
 Check them out for your next celebration!

 This post is sponsored by Oriental Trading Company.
 I received compensation or product for this post, but all opinions are my own.